-You can leave a lasting foundation by naming Habitat for Humanity Tucson in your Will.
-Consult with a financial advisor and attorney to learn how making a charitable bequest can help us continue to make a difference for years to come.
+You can leave a lasting foundation by naming Habitat for Humanity Tucson in your will.
+Learn how making a charitable bequest can help us continue to make a difference in our community.

-Beginning the Conversation
+Beginning the conversation

 You can begin your conversation with your adviser or attorney by sharing this statement:

 “I give, devise and bequeath ____________ (a specific dollar amount or percentage of the residue of my estate) to Habitat for Humanity Tucson, fully incorporated under the laws of the State of Arizona.
 I direct this gift to be used to support Habitat for Humanity’s general programs where the need is greatest.”

 - Make sure you have an up-to-date will (or living trust) that reflects your charitable wishes.
 Without these documents, you surrender control of your property and assets to the courts.

 - Contact your financial advisor (a financial planner, lawyer or accountant) and ask for help in establishing your estate gift and will.